-City of Geelong reviews nine childcare planning permits ahead of projected population growth
+City of Geelong reviews nine childcare planning permits

 The City of Greater Geelong is currently assessing nine planning permits for the construction of childcare centres in the region, alongside seven permits already granted in 2018.